p00dle/csv/README.md

   - _dst_ - the daylight savings system used to determine when daylight savings are applied
 - _dateFormats_
   - specify date format for specific column types
-- _dateConstructor_ - specify when using an external library
+- \_dateFactory - specify when using an external library
 - _skipHeader_ - when true headers will not be emitted when stringifying; no effect on parsing; default: false
 - _useNullForEmpty_ - when true empty values will be parsed as null, otherwise as undefined; default: true
 - _titleCaseHeaders_ - when columns are not specified the headers will be parsed from camel case to title case; only applies to stringifying; default: false